XueruiSu/Reproduce-DeepSeek-R1-Survey/README.md

+## News
+- [2025/04/06] We released a novel RL algorithm named Trust Region Preference Approximation (TRPA) for LLM reasoning tasks on 6 Apr 2025, welcome your suggestion and discussion!
+Paper link: [Trust Region Preference Approximation: A simple and stable reinforcement learning algorithm for LLM reasoning](https://arxiv.org/abs/2504.04524).

 # Reproduce-DeepSeek-R1-Survey
 This repository collects various works that reproduce DeepSeek R1, as well as works related to DeepSeek R1 and the DeepSeek series.

 ## Work related to DeepSeek's Tech
-1. R1 reproduction of logic problems https://github.com/Unakar/Logic-RL
+1. Logic RL: R1 reproduction of logic problems https://arxiv.org/abs/2502.14768
 2. Start RL with short context length and gradually increase context length. https://github.com/agentica-project/deepscaler
 3. The role of CoT in Reasoning https://github.com/eddycmu/demystify-long-cot  https://arxiv.org/pdf/2502.03373
 4. s1: Simple test-time scaling s1K contains 1000 carefully selected math problems and reasoning traces distilled from Gemini Flash.
 When selecting problems, researchers focus on difficulty, diversity, and quality.
 By fine-tuning Qwen2.5-32B-Instruct on the s1K dataset, the researchers successfully surpassed OpenAI's o1-preview in the competition math benchmark, with a maximum improvement of 27%. https://arxiv.org/abs/2501.19393